Welcome to my page for the Camelot Immortals

 Legends and Lore: An Anthology of Mythic Proportions

-The first novel in the series, Past Legends, is currently in the WIP stage.
+The first novel in the series, Past Legends, is currently in the WIP stage, with the first draft complete.

 I’m also currently reworking the first published Camelot Immortals short story, Legendary Debts, but if you want to read the original version, you’ll find it in my book Inside Realms.